to the Site Directory]|

-Here's the advantages over the 453 if you want to run a small Detroit: The engine is "said" to be one of the smoothest Detroit built.
-Basically ALL inline 671 series components will bolt in or on the 371.
+Here's the advantages over the 453 if you want to run a tiny displacement Detroit: The engine is "said" to be one of the smoothest Detroit built.
+Basically most of the inline 671 series components will bolt in or on the 371.
 That means pistons, rods, accessories, etc. In fact the aft tail housing and flywheel are interchangeable.

 The downside?
-As with all things Detroit, weight, noise and emissions.
 The engine weights in between 1350-1500lbs.
 That's a 200lb penalty over the 453.
 But the parts availability, durability and noise are worth 200lbs in my book.
-So I'll mark the 371 down as a very real possibility....in fact it's moving into the number one slot with the price of fuel continuing to go up (within the Detroit options).
+So I'll mark the 371 down as a very real possibility.
 Did I mention the 371 would be great in the wallet department.
 Good fuel burn numbers and really cheap parts.
 In a 25 Bertram the engine should burn 6.5-7.5 GPH, that translates into 3 miles per gallon, or a 300 mile range on 100 gallons of fuel.
 The 371 did come as primary propulsion engines in many large sailboats and also displacement yachts such as 50+ foot Hatteras MYs.
-The big down side is not so fast and not so great with heavy loads, figure on a 20kt cruise....23kts "on the pin" and a light boat.
+The big down side is not so fast and not so great with heavy loads, figure on a 18kt cruise....23kts "on the pin" and a light boat.

 Here's a couple more shots of the 450+ hp 671TI's.
 It doesn't take much imagination to see this EXACT engine with only 3 or 4 cylinders.